Why technology can increase stress

 The tricky thing is, technology also has deep potential to ease our stress.
 It’s about getting the balance and intent right, and understanding at a formative level how to harness the benefits.
 It’s no wonder mindfulness is finding its way into the curriculum (a good starting point on this track is free website Mentally Healthy Schools, which gives lots of perspective on how tech can have positive and negative effects, and how to protect young lives).

-Apps against stress
+Apps that help with stress

 There are hundreds out there, we’re focusing not just on the day-to-day guided exercise gems, but also the platforms making workplace stress something for CEOs and people teams to take notice of, mitigate and manage.

-This workplace mental health platform was founded in 2016 and saw 300% revenue growth in 2019.
+This workplace mental health platform was founded in 2016 and saw 300% revenue growth in 2019 alone.
 Unmind gives organisations and employees true power over their stress, with its house-built Unmind Index, a clinically-backed assessment tool which helps people track their mental health.
 By aggregating the anonymised data, the app helps employers to see the problems in their workforce, and support their people.

-All about feeling better, [Sanvello] provides people with an ecosystem of clinically validated techniques.
+All about feeling better, Sanvello provides people with an ecosystem of clinically validated techniques.
 Based on the principles of cognitive behavioural therapy (CBT) and mindfulness meditation, it connects you with science, therapy, community and pathways to combat stress.
 With over three million users, it’s ‘rooted in clinical rigour’ and a world-leading app for stress.

 ‘Spill gives your employees counselling and therapy when they are going through a tough time’.
 That’s the upfront message from the UK-founded app, which was started by two friends disheartened by the difficulty of finding emotional support through the NHS, and the expense of going private.
 Spill helps companies work out who’s at biggest risk from stress and mental health issues, and provides those people with a series of therapy sessions, in a setting that suits them.